-1. Subsidiary of China Investment Corporation
+- 1. Subsidiary of China Investment Corporation

-Subsidiary of the Sinopec Group Subsidiary of Bank of China Limited 2.
-3.
+- 2. Subsidiary of the Sinopec Group

+- Subsidiary of Bank of China Limited

-As at this MD&A date, the shareholding of the substantial shareholders were as follows:
+As at the date of this report the shareholding of the substantial shareholders were as follows:

 Name of shareholder Nature of interest Number of Common shares held Approximate % interest in Common shares Orient International Resources Group Limited Beneficial 266,666,640 9.25% Premium Investment Corporation Beneficial 239,197,500 8.29% Sinopec Century Bright Capital Investment Limited Beneficial 239,197,500 8.29% China Life Insurance Beneficial 231,411,600 8.02% Charter Globe Limited Beneficial 206,611,560 7.16%